awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudtrail-logs.md

 ## Understanding Systems Manager log file entries<a name="monitoring-cloudtrail-logs-log-entries-example"></a>

 A trail is a configuration that enables delivery of events as log files to an S3 bucket that you specify\.
 CloudTrail log files contain one or more log entries\.
 An event represents a single request from any source and includes information about the requested action, the date and time of the action, request parameters, and so on\.
-CloudTrail log files are not an ordered stack trace of the public API calls, so they do not appear in any specific order\.
+CloudTrail log files aren't an ordered stack trace of the public API calls, so they don't appear in any specific order\.

 The following example shows a CloudTrail log entry that demonstrates the `DeleteDocuments` action on a document named `example-Document` in the US East \(Ohio\) Region \(us\-east\-2\)\.